Rice Global Paris Summer Program

 Please refer to the Office of Financial Aid for details on summer aid eligibility.

-For questions, contact Blake Davila, the advisor specializing in summer financial aid for programs abroad.
+For questions, contact Blake Dalina, the advisor specializing in summer financial aid for programs abroad.
 When reaching out to the Financial Aid Office, please ask for him directly.

 Per the Financial Aid website: